canjs/canjs/docs/can-guides/commitment/recipes/signup-simple/signup.md

 ### The problem

 Lets allow the user to go back and forth between the _Sign Up_ page and the _Log In_ page.
-We'll do this by changing a `page` property to `"signup"` or `"login"`.
+We’ll do this by changing a `page` property to `"signup"` or `"login"`.

-We'll also implement the _Log In_ form's functionality.
-When a session is created, we'll want to `POST` session data to `/api/session` and update `sessionPromise` accordingly.
+We’ll also implement the _Log In_ form’s functionality.
+When a session is created, we’ll want to `POST` session data to `/api/session` and update `sessionPromise` accordingly.

 ### What you need to know